johnlunney/TagTime/README.md

      afk = away from keyboard;
      err = you closed the window without answering the ping)

-How to make the tagtime daemon automatically start on bootup in OSX:
+How to make the tagtime daemon automatically start on bootup in OS X:

     sudo ln -s /path/to/tagtimed.pl /Library/StartupItems/tagtimed.pl

 Pick a distinctive sound for your pings by setting $playsound in settings.pl.
 Sample sounds are in the sound directory.
-Non-mac users, see README file in sound directory.
+Non-Mac users, see README file in sound directory.

 A handy vim macro for duplicating the previous line's tags in the tagtime log: